Your Telstra phone service is being permanently switched off.

 No IT expertise required.
 Hardware arrived pre-configured.
 No SIP credentials, no firewall rules, no codec settings.
 Telstra managed it all.

 Who it genuinely suited: A 1 to 5 person business, within close proximity to their telephone exchange, with no IT support, strong preference for one vendor, and no need for any feature beyond basic call routing and voicemail.
 That was a real use case in 2013.
-It became a progressively smaller one as NBN changed the broadband landscape and as independent hosted VoIP platforms improved dramatically on both price and features.
+It became a progressively smaller one as NBN changed the broadband landscape and as independent cloud phone system platforms improved dramatically on both price and features.

 The Persistent Problems